jflinter/Dwifft/README.md

 Oh right, how to install
 ---

 Cocoapods or Carthage.
 You'll need to use cocoapods frameworks because Swift.
+Version 0.1 is written in Swift 1.2, everything after that is Swift 2.